Rolayet/GWAS-GBD/README.md

 ## 4. Assessing the Relationship Between GWAS Attention and Global Need

 ## A. Developing concentration curve (Lorenz curve) and computes the curve
 The Lorenz.curve function from the LorenzRegression package is used to develop the concentration curve.
-For calculating its index, two methods were used to investigate the disparities:
+For calculating its index, Discrete Sum was used to investigate the disparities:

-1-Numerical Integration
-Formula:𝐶=2𝐴−1C=2A−1

-2-Discrete Sum Calculation
+Discrete Sum Calculation
 Formula: 2∑(cumulative_daly_values×sorted_attention_scores)/∑(sorted_attention_scores)−1 is derived from the discrete approximation of the area under the concentration curve

 ## B. Sources